Aystub/anime-today/README.md

 ## Setup
 This was built using just vanilla JS (& JQuery), CSS, and HTML.
 Nothing fancy.
-Then just open `index.html` in your browser and you should be good to go.
+Just open `index.html` in your browser and you should be good to go.

 Only thing to note is you will see an errors related to the GA setup. `js/googleAnalyticsid.js 404 (File not found)` and `getGoogleAnalyticsId is not defined`.
 Doesn't affect anything running locally, I was just lazy and didn't want to stub in a dummy key every time I committed.